YevhenValianskyi/Arduino-UNO-R4-WIFI-ping-display/README.md

-# Arduino Uno R4 WIFI TYPE-C Ping Display with LED Matrix
+# Arduino Uno R4 WIFI (Type-C USB) Ping Display with LED Matrix

 This project visualizes the current ping time on a 12x8 LED matrix.
 The lower the ping, the higher the bar displayed.

 ## 🔧 Hardware

-- Arduino Uno R4 (only supported board)
+- Arduino Uno R4 WIFI (Type-C USB) — only supported board
 - 12x8 LED matrix (connected via I2C)
 - Wi-Fi connection (SSID + password)

 ## 💡 Features

 - Connects to `clients3.google.com`
-- Measures ping time using WiFi methods supported on the Uno R4
+- Measures ping time using WiFi methods supported on the Uno R4 WIFI
 - Displays the ping time as bars on the LED matrix
 - Bars scroll to the right to show historical data